Sustainable business

-Sustainable business is an enterprise that aims to do business minimizing negative impacts on the global or local environment, community, and society.
-Such businesses aim to achieve the triple bottom line: profit, people, and the planet, by integrating environmental, economic, and social considerations whecompanyn making business decisions.
+Sustainable business refers to business practices that aim to engage in business activities while minimizing negative impacts on the global or local environment, community, and society.
+Businesses that undertake these practices aim to achieve the triple bottom line: profit, people, and the planet, by integrating environmental, economic, and social considerations when making business decisions.
 Sustainable businesses often adopt practices that promote environmental protection, and long-term economic growth.

-A green business is chracterized by four pillars: First, the business incorporates environmentally friendly products or services that reduce the demand for harmful products and services, and help conserve natural resources.
+A green business is characterized by several key pillars: First, the business incorporates environmentally friendly products or services that reduce the demand for harmful products and services, and may contribute to conserving natural resources.
 Second, the business preserves financial capital through responsible and efficient business models.
 Third, the company focuses on social responsibility by upholding human rights.
 Finally, it emphasizes cultural sustainability by supporting inclusion and respect for local and global communities.

+Sustainable business encompasses a wide variety of practices and strategies implemented across diverse sectors and industries.
+These approaches may focus on reducing the environmental impact of the company and improving how efficiently the company utilizes its resources.
+While many of these practices are associated with long-term benefits, adopting them may present challenges and trade-offs.

+Context

+The concept of sustainable business developed within discussions of sustainable development in the late 20th century.
+In 1987, the World Commission on Environment and Development published Our Common Future, a report focused primarily on public policy and international development.
+Ultimately, this publication influenced private-sector perspectives and approaches to environmental management and long-term use of resources.